 Cannabis for recreational use just became legal in New Hampshire in 2020, however it is under strict guidelines.
 Individuals can grow cannabis and provide other adults with their plant, but there are no retail locations to purchase cannabis in the state of New Hampshire.

 Possession of more than ¾ of an ounce of cannabis or more than 5 grams of concentrate is a misdemeanor and may include up to a year in prison and a fine of no more than $350.

 WHAT IS NEW HAMPSHIRE'S CANNABIS LICENSING TIMELINE & CANNABIS APPLICATION PROCESS?

-In 2017, New Hampshire decriminalized cannabis, fining first, second, and third time offenders rather than charging individuals with misdemeanors.
+In 2017, New Hampshire decriminalized cannabis, reducing penalties for possessing three-quarters of an ounce or less of cannabis from a criminal misdemeanor to a civil violation punishable only by a fine..
 After four offenses within three years, the individual can be charged with a misdemeanor.

 DOES NEW HAMPSHIRE HAVE A HEMP PROGRAM?

 If HB 1598 is passed, we are ready to support your team as you prepare for cultivation cannabis licensure in New Hampshire.
 Contact Point7 to discuss the fully customizable products and service packages available that have proved successful for operators around the country.